Touring

 Umag - Piran: BACK TO SLOVENIA

 On the last cycling day of the Istria to the Adriatic tour, the route continues along the Croatian coastline.
 Fragrant pine forests at Cape Savudrija offer pleasant shade and it is highly recommended to make a few stops on the coast to enjoy the wonderful views and the sea breeze before crossing the border to Slovenia.
-The last leg of the cycling holiday leads back to Portorož and then Piran, where cycling comes to an end.
+The journey’s finale traces back to Portorož and then to Piran, marking the end of an unforgettable bike trip through Croatia.

 Unlike the first visit to Piran, there is now enough time left to enjoy the impressive atmosphere of the old town.
 The time is perfect to sip a cup of coffee at the Tartini Square featuring a monument dedicated to the great violinist and composer Giuseppe Tartini, born in Piran in 1692.
 The best views can be enjoyed from the Walls of Piran or the St. George’s Parish Church.
-Taking a dip in the sea before dinner is also a great idea.
+A pre-dinner swim in the Adriatic is also the perfect close to this cycling holiday.

 Departure day